Starbucks Coffee Company

 This lines up well with a realistic day-end stop if you are breaking the drive into stages.

-Find hotels in Lake City, FLNight 1
+Find hotels in Gainesville, FLNight 1

 312 mi · about 5.7h in